Baking rather than frying means no fuss, no muss!

 - 1.5 cups (375 mL) buttermilk*

 - 3 medium garlic cloves, peeled and chopped

 - 1 teaspoon (5 mL) Dijon mustard

-- 1 teaspoon (5 g) coarse kosher salt
+- 1 teaspoon each (5 mL) coarse kosher salt and pepper

 - 8 large boneless, skinless chicken thighs

 - 1 1/2 – 2 cups (375 – 500 mL) Kellogg’s Corn Flake Crumbs or Panko (Japanese Breadcrumbs)

 - 2 tablespoons (60 mL) melted butter

 *Transform regular milk into buttermilk by warming gently to room temperature (easiest in the microwave) then stirring in 1 teaspoon (5 mL) vinegar or lemon juice.